atl97853/computer-science-self-learning/06_software_construction_6031/05_version_control/05_version_control.md

 ## Copy an object graph with git clone

+(In essence, a Git object graph is a visual representation of the relationships between commits in your project.)

 **The object graph** is stored on disk in a convenient and efficient structure for performing Git operations, but not in a format we can easily use.

 In Git, we obtain normal copies of our files by checking them out from the object graph.